 Albion is a tiny city located in the state of Iowa.
 With a population of 443 people and just one neighborhood, Albion is the 401st largest community in Iowa.

-When you are in Albion, you'll notice that it is more blue-collar than most other communities in America.
-38.40% of Albion’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Albion is generally considered to be a blue-collar town.
+38.40% of the Albion workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Albion is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Albion who work in personal care services (35.36%), sales jobs (6.08%), and food service (3.59%).

 As is often the case in a small city, Albion doesn't have a public transportation system that people use for their commute.